greffgreff/user-service/README.md

 This project is one among other RESTful APIs used in the larger Rently.io project whose frontend can be found [here](https://github.com/greffgreff/rently).
 More specifically, this endpoint is intended to serve requests regarding users-related data.
 Possible requests include `GET`, `POST`, `PUT`, `DELETE`.

 **DEPRECATED** Due to security concerns, it was decided to drop the use of this version of the endpoint so it is now deprecated.
-Reasons for this can be found [at the bottom](#deprecated).
+Reasons for this can be found [here](https://github.com/greffgreff/user-service/blob/V1.0/DEPRECATED.md).

 <br />